Xi Zhongxun: Early period of the PRC

 At the 8th National Congress of the Chinese Communist Party in 1956, he was elected a member of the CCP Central Committee.
+In May 1957, Xi and Yang Shangkun held the PRC's first meeting on petitioning work.
 In April 1959, he became a vice-premier and worked under Premier Zhou Enlai in directing the State Council's lawmaking and policy research functions.
-Xi was the youngest vice-premier.
+Xi was the youngest vice premier.
 For ten years, he aided Premier Zhou in overseeing the State Council's daily functions and contributed to the development of significant national policies, legislation, and regulations, in addition to engaging in critical state and diplomatic matters.

-Cultural Revolution
+Downfall

 In 1962, Li Jiantong's novel Liu Zhidan commenced serial publishing in Guangming Daily, Workers' Daily, and China Youth Daily.
 Subsequent to its publication, Kang Sheng denounced the novel as "anti-Party" and mandated the Workers' Publishing House to produce 600 copies of its fifth draft and 300 copies of its second draft for the Central Committee of the Chinese Communist Party's review, aiming to implicate Xi Zhongxun, Jia Tuofu, and Liu Jingfan as constituents of an anti-Party faction.

 In August 1962, a preliminary conference for the 10th Plenary Session of the 8th National Congress of the Chinese Communist Party convened in Beijing, during which Kang Sheng claimed that Liu Zhidan represented an effort to rehabilitate Gao Gang.
 On September 24, 1962, the 10th Plenary Session officially met under Mao Zedong's leadership, during which he presented a political report entitled "On Class, Situation, Contradiction, and Party Unity", which supported Kang Sheng's allegations.
 A special investigative committee was soon formed, led by Kang Sheng, to examine the purported political transgressions of Xi Zhongxun, Jia Tuofu, and Liu Jingfan.
 In 1963, the committee determined that Liu Zhidan represented "an effort to rehabilitate Gao Gang" and "an act of venerating Xi Zhongxun."
 Consequently, Xi, Jia, and Liu were designated as constituents of the purported "Xi-Jia-Liu Anti-Party Clique."
 Xi Zhongxun was subjected to an investigation at the Central Party School.